Firecatsstuff/Hyprland-Guide-Arch/README.md

 # Hyprland guide EndeavourOS (Arch)
 This is a guide for beginners to get through the hyprland setup easily!
-Normal arch may be hard for neginners so thats why im going to write about endeavouros a distro based on arch info:were going to use dotfiles of ml4w https://github.com/mylinuxforwork/dotfiles
+Normal arch may be hard for beginners so thats why im going to write about endeavouros a distro based on arch info:were going to use dotfiles of ml4w https://github.com/mylinuxforwork/dotfiles
 # REQUIREMENTS: